 - the first two characters identify the producer.
-This list is given in Annex A of the IHO Object Catalogue (S-57, Appendix A). - the third to eighth characters can be used in any way by the producer to provide the unique file name.
+This list is given in IHO S-62 or OEF Producer Code Register. - the third to eighth characters can be used in any way by the producer to provide the unique file name.
 If characters other than numbers are used only uppercase letters are allowed. - The extension is used to identify the type of the file.
 It must be the usual extension for these types of files, i.e. TXT for ASCII files and .TIF for picture files.
 These three characters are also indicated in the "Implementation" [IMPL] subfield of the "Catalogue Directory" [CATD] field.